What You Should Know About Defective Hip Implants

 - A defective hip replacement can also result in a significant increase in your pain that is unexplained and can’t be readily seen on X-rays.

 If you think you might have a defective hip replacement you should make a visit to your surgeon right away.
 If a defective hip replacement is discovered you may have a case for a personal injury lawsuit against the surgeon or against the company that developed your hip replacement.
+Please contact our office today to discuss your situation with our Phoenix defective medical device lawyers.

 Get Help Now